-Man with $3000 a day methamphetamine drug habit jailed in Dunedin
+Man with $3000-a-day methamphetamine drug habit jailed in Dunedin

 Christie arranged to buy the $60,000 Mercedes Benz mobile home but, not having cash available, swapped his $2000 Ford Falcon for it.

-Christie told police he knew the vehicle was stolen when he bought it, but he needed somewhere to live due to a change in personal circumstances,
+Christie told police he knew the vehicle was stolen when he bought it, but he needed somewhere to live because of a change in personal circumstances,

 For Christie, Brian Kilkelly said his client had one of the most appalling personal histories he had heard, both as a probation officer and a lawyer.